September 15, 2021

 The question of how to make six figures freelance writing is a common one on Quora, Reddit message boards, and freelance Facebook groups I’m a member of.
 I recently saw one user post: “What freelance skills and online skills can make me $100k per year freelancing?” and shared my answers there, so I thought it would be beneficial for my freelance writing tips blog readers to learn the steps to take to get to a six-figure salary or become a six-figure freelancer.

 Once you start researching topics on freelance writing, running any freelance business or a side hustle, you’ll notice questions and answers about “how to make six figures working from home” all over the internet.
 Many solutions will make it sound ridiculously easy if you buy their product or program, quit your job, and your bank account will soon be flush.
 (Remember, it’s not too late to set freelance goals you’ll actually reach.)

-I don’t ever recommend people quit their jobs to start freelancing full-time unless they’re ready.
-In my opinion, being “ready” would include making at least 1.5x your salary with your freelance income (self-employment taxes are a b*tch), having a few anchor clients, and being prepared to pay your own health insurance (or be on a partner’s plan), and contribute out of pocket to your retirement account.
-(You also need to be okay with working solo and handling rejection over and over again, but I digress.)
+I don’t recommend people quit their jobs to start freelancing full-time unless they’re financially ready.
+(In fact, I encourage readers and freelance writing students to ask themselves these money questions before going full-time freelance.)
+In my opinion, being “ready” to quit your job would include making at least 1.5 times your salary with your freelance income (self-employment taxes are a b*tch), having a few higher-paying anchor clients, being prepared to pay your own health insurance (or be on a partner’s plan), and contribute out of pocket to your retirement account.
+(You also need to be okay with the lonely aspects of being a freelancer and handling rejection over and over again, but I digress.)

 Diana can help with: